 - The structure for primary teachers with a wage bill provision is filled. - Proper deployment of primary school teachers across primary schools.
 Each primary school must have at least a head teacher and a minimum of 7 additional teachers.
-If sufficient teachers are available in the LG, each school must be allocated one teacher for every 53 students. - Teaching staff should be equitably distributed across schools in the LG.
-If any school in the LG has more than the minimally required number of teaching staff, and more than one teacher for every 53 students, while other schools in the LG do not meet minimum staffing requirements and have more than 53 students per teacher, then teaching staff should be redeployed to improve equity in staffing across schools. - Teachers as indicated in the staff lists are actually deployed in the schools teaching in schools where they are deployed/appear on the payroll.
-If not, provide evidence that re-deployment has been formally requested in a letter from the LG to MoPS. - Teachers are appraised on a termly basis by the Head Teacher.
-Teacher appraisal reports should be archived for future reference. - Head Teachers are appraised.
-Appraisals should be based on recommendations provided by inspectors.
-The primary school head teachers should be appraised by Senior Assistant Secretaries at the Lower Local Government (Sub-county, Town Council or Municipal Division.
+If sufficient teachers are available in the LG, each school must be allocated one teacher for every 53 students. - Teachers as indicated in the staff lists are actually deployed in the schools teaching in schools where they are deployed/appear on the payroll. - Head Teachers are appraised.
+The primary school head teachers should be appraised by Senior Assistant Secretaries at the Lower Local Government (Sub-county, Town Council or Municipal Division).
 The secondary school head teachers should be appraised by the Chairperson of the Board of Governors.
-Head Teacher appraisal reports should be archived for future reference.